Skip to contents

 • Added small installed examples for the basic sf workflow, optional collision refinement, lookup-table grouping, and manual parameter tuning.

-• Added a workflow-selection vignette and a site-linked cheatsheet for release-oriented user guidance.
+• Added a workflow-selection vignette for release-oriented user guidance.

 • Added an inst/CITATION entry for academic citation.